jinghao666/kdenlive/dev/ideas/Advanced-Audio-Workflow.md

 * A video clip could now contain a video stream and two audio streams, one with stereo English language and one with stereo Italian language.
 * An audio clip from a field recording (with a multi-channel recorder) could contain 5 tracks with one channel each where tracks 1 and 2 are used for stereo voice recording, track 3 is used for sound effects, and tracks 4 and 5 are used for stereo environment recording.

-The channels can be combined in an arbitrary way in the input clip, but for editing they are used separately, for example the audio clip’s two voice channels would be used on an audio track in the timeline, the sound effect channel on another track.
+The channels can be combined in an arbitrary way in the input clip, but for editing they are used separately, for example the audio clip’s two voice channels would be used on one audio track in the timeline, the sound effect channel of the same clip would be used on a different audio track.

+Professional camcorders typically create containers with one channel per track.

 ### Editing workflow with streams